Skip to main content

 “I sit before you today deeply concerned about recent events that have unfolded in our athletic community,” the commenter told senators.
 “The women’s volleyball players’ decision to forfeit a match…is not just a mere act of protest, it is a stark manifestation of discrimination that undermines the very values that our institution holds dear.”

 Liesel Kemmelmeier, ASUN’s vice president, brought up the situation in her regular officer report, deferring to guidelines from the National College Athletics Association that the player in question would have already met in order to be able to play on a women’s team.
-Kemmelmeier made reference to the need to “foster a sense of belonging for all students on this campus,” but declined to condemn the team’s actions as discriminatory.
+Kemmelmeier made reference to the need to “foster a sense of belonging for all students on this campus,” but did not condemn the team’s actions as discriminatory.

 “Our goal is to ensure that every voice is heard and to create opportunities for us to come together to address challenges,” Kemmelmeier said, offering no strong position on the issue.